-If you’re interested in creating a wall, please contact us first.
+If you are interested in creating a wall, please contact us first.
 Once you are approved, you can find resources on this page.
 Also read the FAQ to learn more about the process.
 We have discontinued selling the toolkit.
 However, you can purchase all the toolkit items directly from the manufacturers—we included links in the What You’ll Need section below.
 We also created a folder of free resources you can download here.
 It includes a step-by-step guide, a checklist of materials, and helpful examples (also shown below), as well as files of the stencils if you’d like to create your own or edit them for another language.
 Learn more about how to create a wall below!

 A good location has regular foot traffic.
 Once you find an ideal location, find out who owns the property and see what they think of the idea.
 People have painted on construction barriers, sides of buildings, and interior walls.
 They’ve also built plywood walls and attached them to fences or placed them in plazas, campuses, and parks.
 A wall can be created by one person, but it’s easier if you have help!
 People have created walls with friends, family, neighbors, classmates, coworkers, and organizations who can help provide a space or other resources.